 The lesson from SocialNet's failure had been brutal and specific: "One of the things I learned from that whole experience was that you should focus on one domain that really matters to people and just do that really well."

 LinkedIn wasn't just a digital Rolodex.
 It was a Wittgensteinian experiment in professional identity.
-Your profile wasn't a static resume — it was a living document shaped by endorsements, connections, and the language your network used to describe you.
+Your profile wasn't a static resume but a living document shaped by endorsements, connections, and the language your network used to describe you.
 Identity, Wittgenstein argued, isn't something you have.
 It's something that emerges through interaction.
 Hoffman built a machine to prove it.

 "Every individual having a public professional identity that helps you navigate your world of work is extremely helpful," he said.
 But that's the marketing pitch.
-The philosophical insight is deeper: your professional self isn't fixed.
-It's constructed in real time through your relationships.
-LinkedIn didn't just display your network.
-It was your identity.
+The philosophical insight runs deeper: your professional self isn't fixed.
+It gets constructed in real time through your relationships.
+LinkedIn didn't just display your network — it shaped who you became inside it.

 The platform grew to 500 million users.
 Microsoft acquired it in 2016 for $26.2 billion.